chaos-jetzt/ansible-role-dokuwiki/README.md

 ansible-role-dokuwiki
 =========

 This role installs and configures Dokuwiki the host you specify.
-It relies heavily on [PeterMosmans](https://github.com/PeterMosmans) work at [ansible-role-dokuwiki](https://github.com/PeterMosmans/ansible-role-dokuwiki) and tries to be as compatible as possible.
-But since this doesn't fit perfectly with our setup and the new "hogfather" Dokuwiki version, we settled to recreate it.
+It's a sucessor to [PeterMosmans](https://github.com/PeterMosmans) work at [ansible-role-dokuwiki](https://github.com/PeterMosmans/ansible-role-dokuwiki).
+But since this role doesn't fit perfectly with our setup and the new "hogfather" Dokuwiki version, we settled to recreate it.

 Requirements
 ------------